 The adoption of this guidance did not have a material impact on the Company's financial condition, results of operations or financial statement disclosures.
-The Company performed a review of its available for sale securities and determined that an allowance for credit losses is not necessary as of June 30, 2020.
+The Company performed a review of its available for sale securities and determined that an allowance for credit losses is not necessary upon adoption, or as of September 30, 2020.